ahmedbesbes/dataset-builder/README.md

 A script to help you quickly build custom computer vision datasets for classification and detection.

-If you opt for the detection task, the script uploads the downloaded images with the corresponding labels to http://makesense.ai (or http://localhost:3000) so that all you have to do in annotate yourself.
+If you opt for the detection task, the script uploads the downloaded images with the corresponding labels to http://makesense.ai (or locally to http://localhost:3000) so that all you have to do in annotate yourself.

 Once the annotation is done, your labels can be exported and you'll be ready to train your awesome models.